microfox-ai/microfox/CONTRIBUTING.md

 # Contributing to Microfox AI 🦊

 First off, thank you for considering contributing to Microfox AI!
 We appreciate your time and effort.
-This guide will help you understand how you can contribute to the project.
+This guide will help you understand how you can contribute efffectually to the project.

 ## 🏗️ Basic Repo Introduction